LukeShortCloud/rootpages/src/commands/virtualization.rst

-   "run -i --tty <NAME> --image=<IMAGE_NAME>:<IMAGE_VERSION> --restart=Never /bin/sh", "start a Pod with a single container and enter into it via a Bash shell" run <POD_NAME> --restart=Never --rm -it -- <COMMAND> <ARG1>, run a container once and then delete it get ingress.v1beta1.extensions, "show all of the (now deprecated) resources from the "Ingress" API from apiVersion "extesnions/v1beta"" explain ingress --api-version=extensions/v1beta1, explain the beta version of the Ingress API
+   "run -i --tty <NAME> --image=<IMAGE_NAME>:<IMAGE_VERSION> --restart=Never /bin/sh", "start a Pod with a single container and enter into it via a Bash shell" run <POD_NAME> --restart=Never --rm -it -- <COMMAND> <ARG1>, run a container once and then delete it get ingress.v1beta1.extensions, "show all of the (now deprecated) resources from the ""Ingress"" API from apiVersion ""extesnions/v1beta""" explain ingress --api-version=extensions/v1beta1, explain the beta version of the Ingress API

 minikube